-If an old Master is your cup of tea, them look no further than the stunning museums, including the Louvre, the Picasso, the Rodin, the National Gallery, the Masrmottan Monet and the Cluny, to name just a few.
+If an old Master is your cup of tea, them look no further than the stunning museums, including the Louvre, the Picasso, the Rodin, the National Galleries, the Masrmottan Monet and the Cluny, to name just a few.

 While you’re in the fashion capital of the world, why not splash the cash and shop in the chic Rue de Passy, Rue Saint Honoré or Rue de Rennes.
 No shopping experience would be complete without a trip to the world-famous Avenue Des Champs Elysees, home to Louis Vuitton, Mont Blanc, Guerlain and Ferrari.
 This is a must-see district even for non-shoppers, especially at night.

 Each of Paris’s 20 districts have distinct charm.
 If you cannot see them all, at least try visit the village of Paris, the legendary home to needy artists of old.
 Visit Saint Michel, The Latin Quarter where the setting is exceptional around the Sorbonne, along the Rue des Ecoles and the friendly and lively Rue Mouffetard.

 As the day becomes night, don’t miss out on the Place de la Bastille district, especially popular for its many cafes, restaurants, cinemas and nightclubs.
 The LGBT community is a driving force behind the dynamic after-dark scene in Paris.
 In addition to the classic venues in and around the Marais (like the bars Banana Café, The Labo and Bears’ Den; and the club Le Dépôt), don’t miss Rosa Bonheur: Rosa Bonheur Buttes-Chaumont, and its little sister Rosa Bonheur sur Seine, located on the banks of the river.